Aimi (actress)

-Aimi Terakawa (寺川 愛美, Terakawa Aimi), professionally known under the mononym Aimi (愛美) is a Japanese voice actress and singer from Kobe, Hyōgo Prefecture who is affiliated with the talent agency Hibiki.
+Aimi Terakawa (寺川 愛美, Terakawa Aimi), professionally known under the mononym Aimi (愛美) is a Japanese voice actress, singer and guitarist from Kobe, Hyōgo Prefecture who is affiliated with the talent agency Hibiki.
 After aspiring to become an entertainer for part of her life, she started her singing career in 2011 after winning an audition to become part of the Tantei Opera Milky Holmes franchise.
 That same year, she made her solo music debut with the release of her first single "Tenshi no Clover"; the title song was used as the opening theme to the anime series Astarotte no Omocha!.

 Aimi is a member of the singing unit Feathers, together with fellow voice actress Ayasa Itō.
 She is also the voice of the idol Julia in the game The Idolmaster Million Live!, and the voice of Kasumi Toyama in the multimedia franchise BanG Dream!; Aimi also performs live as part of the BanG Dream! in-universe band Poppin'Party.